mfsyed/fritter/README.md

-## Complete List of API Routes for A5
+## Additional List of API Routes for A5 including the ones above

 #### `POST /api/react/:reaction?` - React to a Freet